broomhillcc/broomhillcc.github.io/content/contactus.md

     - /contactus.html
 hidemeta: true
 description: "Get in touch"
+formOpen: false   # ← Toggle this to true to enable the form
 ---

 ---

+{{ if not .Params.formOpen }}
 **⚠️ Temporary Notice**

 We’ve currently paused the online contact form after exceeding our provider’s free monthly quota.